A Week of Creativity, Exploration, and Renewal

 Extra programs offer a chance to learn about the essence of Hawai‘i from writers, chanters, musicians, and other cultural legends.
 These programs are open to family and companions as well as members of the local community.

 Our writing instructors are writers with many publishing credits to their names as well as serious teaching chops.
 Full bios and descriptions of their workshops are below.
-The 2024 faculty will be announced in December, 2023.
-The 2023 faculty included:
+The 2025 faculty includes:

 Kaipo Asing (music)